Riiid-Team/AI-Learning/README.md

 > -	Users who take longer to answer questions tend to have lower overall accuracy and vice versa

 **Hypothesis – Average user accuracy vs. Average content accuracy**
-> Null hypothesis: There is no significant difference between users with above average accuracy and users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
+> Null hypothesis: There is no significant difference between users with above average accuracy and users with average or lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
-> Alternative hypothesis: There is a significant difference between users with above average accuracy and users with lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
+> Alternative hypothesis: There is a significant difference between users with above average accuracy and users with average or lower-than-average accuracy on questions with lower-than-average content accuracy.<br>
 > Test: Two-Sample Two-Tailed T-Test<br>
-> Results: With a p-value less than alpha and a negative T-statistic, we reject the null hypothesis.
+> Results: With a p-value less than alpha, we reject the null hypothesis.
 > -	If users with above average accuracy answer questions (difficult and otherwise) more quickly than others users, then they may be more prepared for the content.

-## Project Steps
-### Acquire
-Data acquired from [Kaggle](https://www.kaggle.com/c/riiid-test-answer-prediction/data).
-The data is stored in three separate files: lectures.csv, questions.csv, and train.csv.
-The primary dataset is train.csv, which has 100+ million user interactions from 390,000+ users.
-We used a random sample of 100K users for our analysis.
-The original 10 features describe the type of question, the time it took to answer, and whether the user’s response was correct.

-> Functions used to acquire the data are stored in the acquire.py module.

-### Prepare
-**Missing Values**
-- Filled missing boolean values in `question_had_explanation` with False.
-Missing values indicated that the question did not have an explanation or the user viewed a lecture.
-- Filled missing values in `prior_question_elapsed_time` with 0.
-Missing values indicated that a user viewed a lecture before answering the first question in a bundle.
-- Dropped columns: `lecture_id`, `tag`, `lecture_part`, `type_of`, `question_id`, `bundle_id`, `correct_answer`, `question_part`, and `tags`
-- Dropped rows considered lectures: Where `answered_correctly` = -1

-**Feature Engineering**
-- Created new features using descriptive statistics for content, task, timestamp, and whether a question had an explanation.
-- Scaled timestamp from milliseconds to minutes, hours, days, months, and years to look at trends overtime.
-- Refer to the feature engineering data dictionary for more information.

-> Functions used to prepare the data are stored in the prepare.py module.

-### Explore
-- Used scatterplots and histograms to Visualize interactions between each feature and the target variable.
-- Performed hypothesis tests to find statistically significant relationships between each feature, and features with the target variable.

-### Model

-**Preprocessing**
-- Scaled `mean_timestamp_accuracy`, `mean_priortime_accuracy`, `user_lectured_running_total`, and `avg_user_q_time` using MinMaxScaler

 **Feature Selection**
 - Used Recursive Feature Elimination to select the top 5 features: `prior_question_had_explanation`, `user_acc_mean`, `mean_content_accuracy`, `mean_task_accuracy`, and `mean_priortime_accuracy_scaled`.
-- Used SelectKBest to select the top 5 features: `mean_content_accuracy`,`user_acc_mean`,`mean_task_accuracy`,`avg_user_q_time_scaled`, `prior_questoin_had_explanation`
+- Used SelectKBest to select the top 5 features: `mean_content_accuracy`,`user_acc_mean`,`mean_task_accuracy`,`avg_user_q_time_scaled`, `prior_questoin_had_explanation`.
+- We selected the 4 features that both lists had in common.
+> 1. mean_content_accuracy
+> 2. user_acc_mean
+> 3. mean_task_accuracy
+> 4. prior_question_had_explanation
+- In the interest of time, we used all of the features from exploration to build our MVP models.
+In the next iteration of this project we will limit the features used in modeling.

+### Model
-First, a baseline model was created to compare the our model performances.
+First, a baseline model was created to compare our model performances.
 The baseline is the most common outcome from the training dataset, answered correctly = 1.
 Baseline accuracy is 50%.
 This means that a user will get an answer correct 50% of the time.
-Models evaluated on training set were:
+Models evaluated on train, validate, and the test set were:
 -	Logistic Regression
 -	Decision Tree
 - Random Forest